 The privileged location of Saint-Tropez was noticed since antiquity, it was then Heraclea-Caccaliera a counter of the greeks of Marseilles, then a Roman town.
 The name of Saint-Tropez comes from the christian martyr called Torpes, intendant in the palace of the Emperor Nero, whose decapitated body was placed on a boat and ran aground here.
 The fall of the Roman Empire led to centuries of disorders and piracy.
 The mountainous region around Saint-Tropez was occupied by the Moors in 890, they were finally expelled in 976.

 A fortress is overlooking the city.
 The extremity of the Gulf was the border between the Kingdom of France and the County of Nice.
 Paradoxically, the fortress did not suffer attacks of Piedmontese and Italian invaders, but from inhabitants themselves.
-After pushing back the troops of the german Emperor Charles V in 1592, the governor of Saint-Tropez, taking advantage of the League revolt, refused to render the fortress to the king.
-It was besieged and dislodged by the population of St Tropez.
+The governor of Saint-Tropez, taking advantage of the League revolt, refused to render the fortress to the king.
+It was besieged and dislodged by the population of St Tropez in 1596.
 In 1637, the citadel repels an attack of 21 Spanish ships.
 The "Bravades Saint-Tropez" commemorate this event every year.
 Shortly after, the lord of the citadel took advantage of the Fronde against the queen regent Anne of Austria and her son Louis XIV, at last the population of St Tropez again dislodged the rebel.

 In the first half of the 20th century Saint-Tropez was a resort frequented by painters.
 Among them Signac moved into the area and painted some of his most beautiful paintings .
 The museum of the Annunciation exhibits remarkable paintings of the biggest names from the early 20th century , Braque, Picabia, Matisse, Bonnard, Seurat, Utrillo.
 During the 2nd World War, Saint-Tropez was the first town liberated by the Allies after the landing in Provence on 15 August 1944.
 The port was damaged by bombing.